gnikyt/gnikyt.github.io/posts/2025-04-10-handling-shopify-api-limits-goroutines.md

 Using our above semaphore method, we are allowing 15 Goroutines to run concurrently out of the 3,000-3,500 Goroutines, where each upon each Goroutine's completion, the Goroutine will report the remaining points back to the release mechanism, which will determine if a pause is needed before actually issuing the release.

-The result was a success for this project... the inventory updates we're able to complete between 3 1/2 to 4 1/2 minutes without hitting the threshold often.
+The result was a success for this project... the inventory updates we're able to complete between 3 1/2 to 4 1/2 minutes without hitting the threshold very often.
 Hopefully this helpful to those looking to do similar.